mercari-build/mercari-build-training/document/05-database.en.md

 * Install SQlite, and make a database file called `mercari.sqlite3`.
 * Open this file and make a table called `items`.
-* Define the items table as follows and save the schema into `db/items.db`.
+* Define the items table as follows and save the schema into `db/items.sql`.
   * id: int (Identifier unique for each item)
   * name: string (Name of the item)
   * category: string (Category of the item)
   * image_name: string (Filename of the imeage)

 Change the endpoints `GET /items` and `POST /items` such that items are saved into the database and can be returned based on GET request.
-Add `mercari.sqlite3` to your `.gitignore` such that it is not committed. `items.db` should be committed.
+Add `mercari.sqlite3` to your `.gitignore` such that it is not committed. `items.sql` should be committed.

 **:beginner: Points**